 To apply, you must be a a currently enrolled, degree-seeking UW-Eau Claire student.
 You must be in good academic standing and have a cumulative GPA of 2.8 or higher.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 Although you may apply as a freshman, you need to be a the sophomore level or above by the time the program begins.

 The LU Baltic Study program offers several courses, taught in English, for international students.
 Exact course offerings vary; sample offerings are below.
 You may also take a three-credit Latvian or Russian language course.